-Here’s what a mortgage lender might consider when they’re deciding whether to approve your application...
+Here’s the 5 key things a lender will consider when they’re deciding whether to approve your application

 Have you consistently earned a living through fixed-term contracts?
 Go you!
 This will help to show mortgage lenders that you’re going to be able to keep up your repayments.
 Many will want to see that you’ve been contracting for at least 12 months.

 If you’ve only just started working as a contractor, don’t worry.
 Some lenders will still consider you if you’ve been working in the same industry consistently for at least a couple of years.

 Hopefully, you don’t have any major gaps in employment.
 Some mortgage lenders won’t lend to anyone who’s had an employment break in the last 12 months.
 But if you have had some gaps, don’t stress out about it too much.
 Some lenders are more flexible and anyway, they don’t all agree on what counts as a gap (one might count just a single week, while another might accept a break of four weeks between contracts).
 So, it’s all about finding the right lender for you.